On the shape of air bubbles trapped in ice: Analysis

 \subsection{Alternative form of the Frozen Bubble Equation}

 The set of values for parameters $\delta$ and $\zeta$ supplemented with an initial condition $R_0 = R(Z_0)$ makes a unique solution of Eq.~(\ref{eq:frozen}).
-To compare solutions to actual pores, it is more practical to introduce the initial slope $\Rp(0) = \Rp_0$, and to express the ratio $\delta/\zeta$ as a function of $R_0$, $Z_0$, $\Rp_0$ and $\zeta$.
-Eq.~(\ref{eq:frozen}) can thus be recast in a elegantly symmetric form:
+To compare solutions to experimental pores, it is more practical to introduce the initial slope $\Rp(Z_0) = \Rp_0$, and to express the ratio $\delta/\zeta$ as a function of the four parameters $R_0$, $Z_0$, $\Rp_0$ and $\zeta$.
+Eq.~(\ref{eq:frozen}) can thus be recast in an elegantly symmetric form:

 $R_0$, $Z_0$ and $\Rp_0$ are geometrical quantities that can be measured experimentally.